dreikanter/mixer/README.md

-# mixer
+# Mixer

-Mini mixer for Korg Volcas and other gear (research project)
+Mini mixer for Korg Volcas or other gear (experimental project).